lino-framework/atelier/docs/invlib.rst

     This is used when this project's documentation is added to a doctree using :mod:`atelier.sphinxconf.interproject`.

-    If the project has a main package which has an attribute :envvar:`intersphinx_urls`,
+    If the project has a main package which defines an attribute :envvar:`intersphinx_urls`,
-    then this value will be used.
+    then this will override any value define in :xfile:`tasks.py`.

 .. envvar:: doc_trees